What We Do

 The Mystic River flows into Boston Harbor.
 Many communities in the Mystic River Watershed are on the coast or the tidal portion of the Mystic River (below the Amelia Earhart Dam).
 We work to prevent flood damage from coastal storms and sea level rise by blocking flood pathways and improving waterfront areas.

-Heat risk
+Extreme Heat

 Based on the results of an extensive 2021 ground-level heat, humidity, and air quality assessment across the watershed, the RMC is working to cool “hot-spots,” or areas where people experience the most harm from extreme heat.
 Neighborhood-scale, community-led projects are ongoing to increase the likelihood that Mystic Watershed residents who are the most vulnerable to rising heat can stay safe and cool.